Curriculum and Cultures

 Get to Know Your Students

-interest in learning about each student and their
+a genuine interest in learning about each student

-culture will help establish trust and allow you
+and their culture will help establish trust and allow

-and respect their peers in the class – and
+peers in the class – and communication is the

 How Culture Affects the Efficacy of Colleges and Universities (Part II) | by APU | Medium